 The dashboard also includes:

-- Dashboard Title: Clicking the dashboard’s title will reset your dashboard variables to the default values.
+- Dashboard Title: Clicking the dashboard’s title will reset your dashboard Controls to the default values.
 You can edit a dashboard’s title under the Settings tab.

 - Data Last Updated: The top right corner of the dashboard features a message with the time since the dashboard’s charts were last updated.